The first value of the Post-Scrum Manifesto states "Shared Vision over dedicated Product Owners".

 The role of the Product Owner

-The primary role of the PO is to communicate the product vision with all stakeholders.
+The primary role of the PO is to communicate the product vision with all stakeholders and maximize product value.
 When there is a misunderstanding or dispute, the PO facilitates the dialog.
 Moreover, the PO owns the Product Backlog.
 They decide what will be part of the product - and what won't.
 They set the priority and are accountable for making the right calls.
 Customer facing, the PO is responsible for what the team delivers.
 Team facing, the PO is responsible for what the customer wants.

 What happens when you don't have a Product Owner